ipspace/netlab/docs/module/vlan.md

 IPv4 and/or IPv6 prefixes are automatically assigned to VLAN-enabled links:

 * A VLAN is treated like a multi-access link with an IPv4/IPv6 prefix, and gets an addressing prefix assigned from the corresponding address pool if needed.
+* If all nodes connected to an access VLAN interface or a VLAN virtual link (see below) use forwarding mode *route*, the link is treated as a regular link, and gets its IP prefix from the corresponding access pool.
+You can also specify link prefix with the **prefix** attribute.
+Nodes attached to that link (or VLAN trunk) get their IP addresses from the link prefix.

+In all other cases (at least one node attached to a VLAN uses VLAN forwarding mode *irb* or *bridge*):

+* VLAN **prefix** is copied into the link (or virtual link) **prefix**.
-* All nodes connected to a VLAN get their IP addresses from the VLAN **prefix** (see below).
+* All nodes connected to a VLAN get their IP addresses from the VLAN **prefix**.
 Node addresses within a VLAN prefix are calculated with the algorithm used to calculate IP addresses on multi-access links.
 * Whenever a VLAN access interface is attached to a link, the VLAN prefix is used to assign IP addresses to all nodes on that link.
 * A VLAN trunk is decomposed into a number of virtual links (one per VLAN).
 The above rules are then applied to those virtual links.